01abhaysharma/AzureDevOps_Project1/README.md

 10. Select "Git" as the version control system for your project.
 11. Click on "Create" to create the project.

 That's it!
-Your Organization and Project is created in Azure DevOps
+Your Organization and Project are now created in Azure DevOps

 Watch this hands-on video here: https://youtu.be/KsSDcvJsU_4